predictiveworks/cdap-spark/bpmm.md

 The BPMM recommends to leverage the comprehensive pipeline solution CDAP of former Cask Inc. Recently, this open source solution has been acquired by Google and put at the heart of their Cloud Data Fusion service.

-CDAP is also at the heart of [Predictive Works.](https://predictiveworks.eu)
+CDAP is also at the heart of [PredictiveWorks.](https://predictiveworks.eu)

 Companies who are willing to follow the CDAP approach immediately benefit from a variety of pre-built data connectors that boost data integration use cases without the need to write code.
 In addition, companies gain a standardized technical environment to build their own reusable pipeline plugins.

 ### Level 3

-Companies at this maturity level benefit from [Predictive Works.](https://predictiveworks.eu) and build their data pipelines for complex event processing, machine learning & deep learning with a wide variety of pre-built pipeline plugins that go far beyond CDAP's data integration plugins.
+Companies at this maturity level benefit from [PredictiveWorks.](https://predictiveworks.eu) and build their data pipelines for complex event processing, machine learning & deep learning with a wide variety of pre-built pipeline plugins that go far beyond CDAP's data integration plugins.

-[**CDAP-Spark**](https://github.com/predictiveworks/cdap-spark/blob/master/README.md) is one of the building blocks of Predictive Works. and offers [Apache Spark](https://spark.apache.org) based data analytics in form of CDAP compliant pipeline stages.
+[**CDAP-Spark**](https://github.com/predictiveworks/cdap-spark/blob/master/README.md) is one of the building blocks of PredictiveWorks. and offers [Apache Spark](https://spark.apache.org) based data analytics in form of CDAP compliant pipeline stages.
 This projects offers an all-in-one solution for

 * Deep Learning,
 * Machine Learning,